Let's Go Sightseeing!

 Friday, 22 July 2022 – NCR to Kolkata

-A first-class blue sky from my IndiGo flight, a transformed Kolkata airport & a friendly Bharat Taxi cabbie made up the first half of my Day 1.
-A room with a fantastic view at Fairfield by Marriott & a Chinese meal at Chowman prepped me for a peaceful slumber.
+A first-class blue sky from my IndiGo flight greeted me pleasantly.
+The Kolkata airport was transformed beautifully.
+A friendly Bharat Taxi cabbie contributed to a wonderful start to my Day 1.
+I stayed in a room with a fantastic view at Fairfield by Marriott.
+I enjoyed a Chinese meal at Chowman.
+These experiences prepped me for a peaceful slumber.

 Evening was all about art at the Kaee Contemporary.
 It was the opening night for a new exhibition called When The Other Stares Back.
 In one word, thought – provoking!
 Noshing on kebabs & biryani followed at The Bridge, Polo Floatel with my cousin SD.